eea/volto-eea-design-system/website/docs/webdev/3-Guidelines/3-images.md

 _Infographics_: Use these for visual storytelling to make complex information easier to understand.
 For example, an infographic could describe a workflow, how an investment plan works or the law-making process.

+## Image copyrights

+Photographs, illustrations and other images will generally be protected by copyrights as artistic works.
+This means that a user will usually need the permission of the copyright owner if they want to use it.
+To acknowledge a copyrighted work add three things to the image, the copyright symbol,  the year of the copyright and the name of the copyright holder.

 ## Best practices

 - your visual content is relevant to the topic of the webpage